European cruises fall into four categories:

 Sea cruises

-concept to the transatlantic ocean liners of yesteryear, and they carry anywhere
+transatlantic ocean liners of yesteryear, and they carry anywhere from 100 to

 River cruises

-On the Rhine, the Danube, and other great rivers of Europe,
+the Rhine, the Danube, and other great rivers of Europe, luxurious cruise boats

 Barge cruises